bbc/rd-apmm-python-lib-mediatimestamp/README.md

 ### Continuous Integration

-This repository includes a Jenkinsfile which makes use of custom steps defined in a BBC internal library for use on our own Jenkins instances.
-As such it will not be immediately useable outside of a BBC environment, but may still serve as inspiration and an example of how to implement CI for this package.
+This repository includes [GitHub Actions workflows](./.github/workflows/) for CI.
+The shared workflows are centrally managed and should not be modified.

 ## Versioning